mignaccolo/bygroup_quantile_pyspark/README.md

 # bygroup_quantile_pyspark
-Implement the calculation of the quantile/s of a numeric variable when sample can be categorized by a "class" variables
+Implement the calculation of the quantile/s of a numeric variable when the samples can be categorized via a class/bygroup variable